· 7 min read

 ing the tween).

-After tweening (moving) the card, I’m waiting for the movement to finish before dealing another one but you could use a timer here and e.g. start dealing the next card before the previous one has finished moving to it’s target position.
+), but you could use a timer instead and e.g. start dealing the next card before the previous one has finished moving to it’s target position.

 Selecting a card with a glow effect